 Click here to find out more about why Project READ Literacy Network matters and why literacy matters.

 With our expertise, broad community network, resources, and years of experience serving diverse literacy needs, Project READ is a key resource for adult and family literacy services and education in Waterloo-Wellington.
-We are committed to ensuring that every individual has access to literacy and Essential Skills training needed to learn, grow, and flourish.
+We are committed to ensuring that every individual has access to literacy and Skills for Success training needed to learn, grow, and flourish.

 A person who is literate can use reading, writing, speaking, and numerical skills effectively to understand and participate in the world around them.